How Prevalent is Heart Disease in Dogs?

 - Lack of appetite or ability to exercise

 Early detection of heart problems is ideal, so it’s essential to look out for these signs in your dog.
 If your dog is suffering from these symptoms, make an appointment with your veterinarian straight away.
 To find out what is going on with your dog’s heart, the veterinarian will run specific tests.
-These tests can include a physical exam to listen to the heart and lungs or ultrasound or x-ray to see the heart muscle physically.
+These tests can include a physical exam to listen to the heart and lungs or an ultrasound or x-ray to see the heart muscle physically.
 They could also check their blood pressure check or do an EKG to discover any arrhythmias.
 Finally, they may do blood or urine analysis to determine what levels of chemicals are in their system that could negatively affect heart function.

 Common Heart Diseases in Dogs